Call Mon-Sun:

 Neurotoxic Anxiety 4,8

 The fourth motivator for the overconsumption of alcohol is anxiety.
 It is quite easy to confuse the anxiety alcoholic with the hypoglycemic, as the blood sugar drop often creates anxiety.
 Here is how to tell the difference.
 In hypoglycemia, anxiety is associated with a blood sugar drop.
 Whereas, in the true anxiety alcoholic, the anxiety seems to always be present, like a constant roar in the background of daily life.
 This type has usually been poisoned by excitotoxins, such as pesticides or heavy metals that continue to overstimulate the nervous system on a chronic, daily basis, at least until the removal of these excitotoxins has been accomplished.
-Neurotoxin removal is one of the key pillars of our recovery program at Alternative to Meds Center.
+Neurotoxin removal is one of the key pillars of our Sedona alcohol treatment and recovery program at Alternative to Meds Center.

 Trauma-based Blackout Drinking 5,10-12